" " wisno wood furniture finishing: Lacquer retarder

 Lacquer retarder is made of solvent

-Although it can help a lot, but too much retarder is not recommended.
-The addition of lacquer retarder should be undertaken only on special case, in the normal condition the addition of lacquer retarder should be stopped.
-Too much lacquer retarder is also wasting and also even could will cause problems.
+Although it can help a lot, too much retarder is not recommended.
+The addition of lacquer retarder should be undertaken only in special cases; in the normal condition, the addition of lacquer retarder should be avoided.
+Too much lacquer retarder is wasting and even could cause finishing problems.

 • Longer drying time.

-The addition of retarder will slow down the drying process and it will make the overall finishing process becomes slower.
-It could be disadvantage in the big volume finishing industries that do finishing job in big volume.
+The addition of retarder will slow down the drying process, and it will make the overall finishing process slower.
+It could be a disadvantage in the big-volume finishing industries that do finishing jobs in large volumes.
+The slow drying process also raises the risk of getting the soft finishing layer problems.

 • Rough finish film.

-Long drying time also increases the risk of a rough film surface as a result of the dust that sticks to the wet surface.
-When the spray room is not clean, then the longer wet surface exposed will make the more dust attached.
+Long drying time also increases the risk of a rough film surface as a result of the dust that sticks at the wet surface.
+The longer wet surface exposed will lead to more dust attached.
+This condition will raise the rough problem for the rough finish, especially when the finishing and drying room is not quite clean and free of dust.

 • Gloss problem.